The One Minute Breath is a great technique to keep your calm through our fast changing times.

 Inhale slowly and steadily, filling your lower abdomen, your stomach area, going up to your lungs and then all the way up the chest.

 Lock the breath once you fill your upper chest (after 20 seconds).

 Hold (20 seconds).

-Then exhale, slowly gently and steadily.
+Then exhale, slowly gently and steadily for 20 seconds.